 When to assess:

-Score cows as they exit from the parlor.
+Locomotion should be scored after milking, viewed from the side, returning to their home pen/paddock/pasture.
 At this point, they have been on their feet long enough to show any signs of lameness or injury if it exists, and they will likely be walking out in smaller groups (relative to when they were released from the parlor, as opposed to the large group that would enter the holding pen at the beginning).

 Cows kept in tiestall barns and not normally released after milking will be scored standing in the tiestalls; in this situation, only cows with a score of 3 can be accurately identified.
 For more examples of lameness in tiestalls, click here.